huntergps/handbook-docs/Fuse/08 - Styling and Resources.md

 ## $(Theme)

-The `Theme` property of `App` decides whether your app is set up with *native UI controls* or *OpenGL ES powered graphics* as the root-level presentation technology, as well as the default look and feel of @(controls).
+The `Theme` property of `App` decides whether your app is set up with *native UI controls* or *OpenGL ES powered graphics* as the root-level presentation technology, as well as the default look and feel of @(control).

 For more information see @(Themes).